 Located on the banks of the Tagus River in Toledo, Spain, sits The Torreón del Baño de la Cava.
 This World Heritage monument is a popular destination for both locals and tourists alike.
 It is surrounded by the legend of Florinda La Cava, the daughter of a Visigoth nobleman, whose story is said to have launched the Moors occupation of Spain.
 Although it is an inviting attraction during the day, when shadows fall at night it is rendered invisible.

 The city of Toledo has been incorporating LED lighting into its monuments for many years.
 The energy-efficient lighting not only highlights the intricate architectural details but also provides engaging lighting that draws people to these destinations.
 In 2015, the City installed a new LED lighting system at The Torreón del Baño de la Cava to beautify the landscape and to create a nighttime destination that would attract more visitors and increase tourism.

-Today, Philips Color Kinetics ColorReach Powercore fixtures provide powerful floodlighting for the monument.
+Today, Color Kinetics ColorReach Powercore luminaires provide powerful floodlighting for the monument.
 Most evenings, the LED lighting system bathes the monument in inviting high-quality warm white light.
 And, on special occasions, tourists and locals are treated to captivating dynamic light shows.